-Tai chi is practiced in a half squatting posture that requires strength on the legs to enable one to move like a cat.
-The body weight is placed on one leg and transferred to the other leg in slow motion back and forth while the torso remains upright and straight in the movement.
-All parts of the body, including hands, arms, torso, waist, hips, thighs, knees and ankles, are used to form the movement, demanding good coordination, balance and control.
-Each movement is well defined to meet the aesthetics and must be done precisely according to the standard.
-The request on the strength and flexibility of the legs is very high due to the slow motion in half squatting posturing, which can help one develop the strength, flexibility and control of the legs.
+Tai chi is practiced in a half squatting posture that requires the flexibility and strength of the legs to enable one to move like a cat.
+The body weight is placed on one leg and slowly transferred to the other leg while the torso remains upright in the movement.
+All body parts, including the arms, the hands, the torso, the waist, the hips, the thighs, the knees and the ankles, are used in the making of the movement, demanding good coordination, balance and control.
+Every movement is well defined to meet the aesthetics and must be done precisely according to the standard.
+The request on the strength and flexibility of the legs is very high due to the slow motion in half squatting posturing, which can help to develop the strength, flexibility and control of the legs.

-All these are relevant to tango because, like tai chi, tango, too, is mainly a leg exercise, though all parts of the body, including hands, arms, torso, waist, hips, thighs, knees and ankles, are used and must be coordinated to form the steps.
-Tango dancers often do not realize that their lack of lightness, balance, control, coordination, precision and elegance is a result of the lack of strength and flexibility of their legs.
-Those who want to overcome this shortage can benefit tremendously from practicing tai chi.
+All these are relevant to tango because, like tai chi, tango, too, is mainly a leg exercise, although all parts of the body including the arms, the hands, the torso, the waist, the hips, the thighs, the knees and the ankles are used and must be coordinated to form the steps.
+Tango dancers often do not realize that their lack of lightness, balance, control, coordination, precision and elegance is a result of the lack of strength and flexibility of the legs.
+Those who want to overcome these shortages can benefit tremendously from practicing tai chi.

-Although tai chi does not need to be performed to music, its movement has a rhythm of its own, as you can see from the above example.
-Tai chi is deliberately designed to be practiced in slow motion for health and fitness purpose, which can help tango dancers improve their ability of dancing to music of slow tempos.
-However, tai chi can also be practiced in fast motion, as this example illustrates, which can help tango dancers develop nimbleness and speed.
-All these traits of tai chi make it an excellent exercise for tango dancers to prepare their bodies and develop their abilities for the dance.
+Although tai chi does not need to be practiced to music, its movement has its own rhythm, as you can see from the example.
+Tai chi is deliberately designed to be practiced in slow motion for health and fitness purpose, which can help tango dancers to improve the ability of dancing in slow motion.
+However, tai chi can also be practiced in fast motion, as this example illustrates, to help you develop nimbleness and speed.
+All these traits make tai chi an excellent exercise for tango dancers to develop their body and improve their ability for the dance.